 - File a claim with your own insurance company.

-When a passenger is hurt in a motor vehicle crash, it may have been caused by negligence on the part of the he driver of the vehicle in which the passenger was riding, another driver who was at fault for the accident, or another party.
+When a passenger is hurt in a motor vehicle crash, it may have been caused by negligence on the part of the the driver of the vehicle in which the passenger was riding, another driver who was at fault for the wreck, or another party.

 If either driver was distracted, driving under the influence of alcohol or drugs, speeding, driving recklessly, or violating other local traffic rules, that driver may have been negligent.
 A defective seatbelt or airbag could also contribute to passenger injuries.
 Our Atlanta car accident lawyers can thoroughly investigate your accident to determine fault and liability and secure evidence to support your claim.